 The biggest risk factor for Graves disease in a newborn is when the mother has or had Graves disease.
 But not all newborns born to mothers with Graves disease will have the disorder.

 Signs can occur a bit differently in each baby.
 They can include:

 The signs of Graves disease can be like other health conditions.
-Make sure your baby sees his or her health care provider for a diagnosis.
+Make sure your baby sees their healthcare provider for a diagnosis.

 If not diagnosed shortly after birth, Graves disease can be fatal to a newborn baby.
-The health care provider will ask about your baby’s signs and health history.
-He or she may also ask about the birth mother’s health history.
-He or she will give your baby a physical exam.
-Your baby may also have a blood test to check the level of thyroid hormone and the level of the pituitary hormone.
+The healthcare provider will ask about your baby’s signs and health history.
+They may also ask about the birth mother’s health history and do a physical exam.
+Your baby will likely also have a blood test to check the level of thyroid hormones, the level of autoantibodies, and the level of a pituitary hormone called thyroid stimulating hormone.
 This hormone normally stimulates the thyroid.